BrianJConway/CS480_Graphics/PA7/README.md

 ## Controls

-### NOTE
-Camera controls are a little wonky, make sure when you run the program your mouse isn't where the window will appear.
-After you run the program, move mouse into the window and then hold S until you can see the models.
-Then use the controls as normal.

 ### Keyboard Controls
 W - Camera forward

 S - Camera backward

 A - Camera left

 D - Camera right

 ### Mouse Controls